Levi-Strieter/Computer_Sci_110/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-These are all teh notes for the cs 110 at marshall university with professor Wahjudi teaching.
+These are all the notes for the cs 110 at marshall university with professor Wahjudi teaching.
 I use some more advanced programming that isn't convered in lectures so my code is probably not the best to copy

 Here's why:
 * Has all the labs with instructions on how to complete